SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_bcPractice.md

 <img src="documentation/flowsolver/imgs/BCT_Creation.png" width="70%">

 - Under **Analytic Shape of Profile**, select the **parabolic** radio button.

+*** !!! we should document the choices for inflow boundary conditions - velocity profile, which are plug, parabolic, or womerseley.***

 - In the **Mesh Face File (.vtk)** box, click on the **Browse** button and select the **inlet.vtp** file in the _mesh-complete/mesh-surfaces/_ folder.
 - In the **Flow Rate File** box, click on **Browse** and select the desired \*.flow file.
 In this case, the file is **inflow.flow**.